show-karma/op-grants-council/content/about/operations.md

 ## How We Operate

-The Optimism Grants Council operates through a structured process designed to ensure fair, transparent, and impactful grant allocation.
+The Optimism Grants operates through a structured process designed to ensure fair, transparent, and impactful grant allocation.

 ### Grant Seasons